-- 63. The Court looks forward to continuing its active engagement with States Parties, including through the Bureau's cooperation facilitation, in order to find creative, tangible and concrete solutions to address the seven cooperation priorities identified. - 64.
-The Court would warmly welcome any initiatives by States to engage in dialogue with the Court on the issues addressed in this report, to provide feedback, or to discuss proposals for the purpose of enhancing cooperation and for addressing any obstacles that may exist, including, inter alia, in the context of the continuation of the process of review commenced by States Parties in 2019, with a view to strengthening the Court and the Rome Statute system.
+- The Court looks forward to continuing its active engagement with States Parties, including through the Bureau's cooperation facilitation, to identify additional creative, tangible and concrete solutions to address the seven cooperation priorities identified. - The Court warmly welcomes any initiatives by States to engage in dialogue with the Court on the issues addressed in this report, to provide feedback, or to discuss proposals for the purpose of enhancing cooperation and for addressing any obstacles that may exist, including, inter alia, in the context of the work plan of the cooperation facilitation for the year 2021 with a view to strengthening the Court and the Rome Statute system.